“Where you look affects how you feel”

 What is Brainspotting?

-Brainspotting is a gentle, deeply effective therapy that helps your body and nervous system release what has been held for far too long.
+Brainspotting is a gentle, body-based therapy that helps your body and nervous system release and process what has been held beneath words.

-Instead of talking about what happened, we work with where it lives in your body — allowing healing to unfold from the inside out.
+Rather than focusing on the story of what happened, we work with where experiences live in the body — allowing healing to unfold from the inside out.

 By locating specific “brainspots” — eye positions connected to activation in the nervous system — Brainspotting helps us access the emotional and physiological root of anxiety, trauma, stress, grief, and patterns of self-protection.

-Watch Dr. David Grand, the founder of Brainspotting, explain it here. in this video.
+- Watch Dr. David Grand, founder of Brainspotting, explain how the method works

 “How you feel affects where you look.”